How to Establish a Liaison Office in India

 An LO can also be upgraded into a branch office (BO) structure once its bank account is re-designated as a BO account.
 The entity will not require a new PAN.

-Registering with state police authorities
+Special approvals, registering with state police authorities

-Only applicants from Bangladesh, Sri Lanka, Afghanistan, Iran, China, Hong, Kong, Macau, and Pakistan have to register with the state police authorities.
+Further, only applicants from Bangladesh, Sri Lanka, Afghanistan, Iran, China, Hong, Kong, Macau, and Pakistan have to register with the state police authorities.